Amalia Puga de Losada: Life

 Her writing, just like the one of other authors of progressive ideology such as Mercedes Cabello and Clorinda Matto, lacks historic and political elements since none of these women see clearly their participation in the socio-political sphere.
 They consider social, military and political events as alien to the female essence (maternity).

 By the time she's 30 she was widowed and with a child; she then decided to return to Cajamarca and, after a period of spiritual healing, she picked up writing again.
 In 1924, she wrote "Himno"; in 1925, Cajamarca's Provincial Council renamed Callao street with her name; in 1927 the "Editorial Cervantes" from Barcelona published her poems in the presentation of American women poets.

 She spent the last forty years of her life in Lima, troubled by the 1930s coup conducted by Sánchez Cerro, and the political prosecution of the new ideologists such as Víctor Raúl Haya de la Torre and José Carlos Mariátegui.
-Amalia, who knew these type of situations, limited herself to writing exclusively about Cajamarca and is known as "La Puguita".
+Amalia, who knew these types of situations, limited herself to writing exclusively about Cajamarca and is known as "La Puguita".
 In 1933 she published "La Madre Espinach, vidente y profetisa", which retakes the historical storytelling of Cajamarca.
 In 1937, she created and led the "Liga Femenil Pro-Diócesis de Cajamarca", and a year later the "Sociedad Obras de Vocaciones Sacerdotales de Cajamarca".
 The nine stories presented in her book "Tragedia Inédita" (1948) are about Cajamarca; "El jabón de hiel" (1949), is a compilation of 20 more stories previously published by periodicals in Lima such as "El Social", "El Renacimiento", "Correo de la Educación" and "La Unión de Pacasmayo", and the novel "Los Barzúas" (1952).

 In 1960 the Government awarded her the Order of the Sun of Peru and her son Cristobal died, which plunged her into such deep pain that she completely abandoned writing.
 She died three years later.